 Costume Reference Library for Custom Sith/Jedi Costumes

-The Custom Sith and Grey/Dark Jedi is a more free-form costume area of the club, but there will be guidelines to assure creative quality costumes are what represents The Dark Empire.
+The Custom Sith and Dark Jedi is a more free-form costume area of the club, but there will be guidelines to assure creative quality costumes are what represents The Dark Empire.
 Put simply a Karate Gi with a Hakima and a lightsaber will not pass muster.
 If you can sight a similar costume in Star Wars it is likely you can do it, but with that greater freedom comes the risk that it may not be deemed acceptable.
 To avoid this we have laid out the following “rules”.
-Firstly, if you are choosing a Traditional Sith/Jedi style costume, there is a guideline for that.
+Firstly, if you are choosing a Traditional Sith/ Dark Jedi style costume, there is a guideline for that.
 This is here to allow for you to choose a relatively easy passable well defined Sith costume.
 This is also a suitable Sith Knight or Master costume, but as it adheres to the common Sith tunic/tabards/obi, it may be a good call for a first costume for those looking to get their first Sith costume done with a more structured design.

 B: Another Sith weapon may be accepted such as a Sith blade/sword as a primary weapon.
-For those not Sith or fallen Jedi other SW melee weapons MAY be accepted based on story and construction of said weapons.
+For those not Sith or Dark Jedi other SW melee weapons MAY be accepted based on story and construction of said weapons.
 They will also have to obey the TDE Weapon policies.

 C: Supplemental weapons from blasters, to grenades, to Lanvaroks, to [SIMULATED] glass parangs will also be accepted on a case by case basis based on the design and quality of such and the applicability to the character story.

 A: All clothing elements purchased from clothing vendors (not costume makers) may be acceptable based on their look, quality, and belief by the Inquisitors that that item could look good in the Star Wars environment.
 This will be from here forward called SWarzy”.